 Our annual Research Conference is an event we organise for healthcare professionals and researchers working in the field of coeliac disease and dermatitis herpetiformis, to provide them with the opportunity for continuing professional development and to share their experiences of working in practice.

 Both conference days were approved by The Federation of the Royal Colleges of Physicians of the United Kingdom for 4 category 1 (external) CPD credits and supported by the Primary Care Society of Gastroenterology.
 The British Dietetic Association, Centre for Education and Development endorsed the educational content of the learning activity.

 We filmed the event to extend its reach to those healthcare professionals and researchers who were unsuccessful in securing a place at the conference and for our Members who also like to be kept informed of research into coeliac disease.
-Videos of the presentations will be available soon.

 Thank you to our sponsors Casillo Group, Cereal Partners Worldwide, ImmusanT, Provena, Thermo Fisher, Glutafin and Juvela.